 Pasta is the best.
 Period.
 There’s absolutely no arguing about it.
 Fuck low carb.
 Fuck zoodles.
 Zoodles.
 I mean come on.
 I love zucchini.
 But I want them WITH my pasta not AS my pasta.
 That’s just not right.
 Talking about zucchini, why are the Brits the only one calling them courgettes?
 French cuisine, o là là, bon appétit, mais pourquoi?
 It’s like their fable for gâteau (pronounced more like ghetto, in the Brummie accent that is.
 I’m from the Black Forest Ghetto, yo, and please, love, can I have a cuppa with that?).
 Brits equate French expressions with haute cuisine.
 Alors, back to topic.

-Then we need the following INGREDIENTS:
+Now we need the following INGREDIENTS:

 400g flour (80% Spätzlemehl, 20% plain white flour) / 4 eggs.
-Yep, that’s all there is to it.
+Yep, that’s all.